-- Successful completion of the prerequisite course. - Appropriate placement score on the Yuba College Placement Examination. - Official grade report or transcript from another college/school showing successful completion of the prerequisite. - Approved Prerequisite Challenge Form (Challenge Forms are available from the Counseling Office at Yuba College; Sutter County Center and Beale AFB Outreach Services, the forms are available from the site administrator.)
+- Successful completion of the prerequisite course with a "C" or better grade. - Appropriate placement score on the Yuba College Placement Examination. - Official grade report or transcript from another college/school showing successful completion of the prerequisite with a "C" or better grade (requires a prerequisite verification form approval). - Approved Prerequisite Challenge Form (Challenge Forms are available from the Counseling Office at Yuba College; Sutter County Center and Beale AFB Outreach Services, the forms are available from the campus administrator.)